Luke Hyam

-Luke Thomas Hyam (born 24 October 1991) is an English football manager and former professional player, who is the manager of non-league side Woodbridge Town.
+Luke Thomas Hyam (born 24 October 1991) is an English football manager and former professional player.

 A product of Ipswich Town's academy, Hyam made his professional debut for the club in August 2010, going onto make 131 appearances for the club and scoring 4 goals.
 Hyam left Ipswich in May 2018, ending his 15-year association with the club.
 He subsequently joined Southend United on a free transfer in July 2018, spending two years at the club before being released in 2020.
 He announced his retirement from football in February 2021 aged 29, having failed to recover from a back injury.
 He became the manager of non-league side Woodbridge Town in May 2022.

 Club career

 Ipswich Town

 Born in Ipswich, Hyam came through the academy at Ipswich Town, having joined the club when he was a pupil at Northgate High School in the town.
 Having progressed through the ranks of the youth academy, Hyam was a regular member of the reserve team in 2009–10.
 Hyam made regular appearances during the pre-season of the 2010–11 season, notably against both West Ham United and PSV Eindhoven.

 Hyam was handed his first team debut by manager Roy Keane in the 3–1 opening day win away at Middlesbrough on 7 August 2010.
 Following the sacking of Keane in January 2011, Paul Jewell was appointed as the new manager of Ipswich.
 It appeared very early on that Hyam would not get as much of a chance to play under Jewell as he did during Keane's time in charge, and was subsequently cast aside for the rest of the season.
 In April 2011, however, he was awarded a twelve-month contract extension by the club, indicating that Jewell was not yet giving up on him.

 At the start of the 2011–12 season, Hyam again found his chances limited, despite having made a handful of appearances in pre-season.
 His first competitive appearance under Jewell came in the first round of the league cup, as Ipswich found themselves the victims of one of the round's biggest upsets, losing 2–1 to Northampton.
 He had to wait until January 2012 before he would finally be given a start in the league under Jewell.
 Having faced the wrath of the fans for not including enough of the club's young players, Jewell included Hyam in a very young starting eleven for the game against Blackpool, with an average age of just under 25.
 During the game Hyam was one of the star performers, earning praise from one of the senior players in the line-up, Andy Drury.
 He said:

 Luke played really well and it was nice to play with him.
 They all played well and hopefully the boys who have done well will keep the shirt.